RobinDeWaegeneer/RobinDeWaegeneer/README.md

 - 🌱 I’m currently learning **Applied Computer Science**

+- 🏀 I play basketball and I am a basketball referee

 - 💬 Ask me about **Programming and Electronics**

 - 📫 How to reach me **robin.dewaegeneer@student.hogent.be**